oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Ways to Fight a Traffic Ticket in Oregon

-Upon receiving a traffic citation, the individual must respond within ten (10) business days per ORS 810.436.
-Apart from containing the information mentioned earlier, the citation will also inform the recipient of where to enter a response.
-If he or she chooses to fight the ticket, the clerk’s office at the courthouse indicated on the ticket is where he or she must enter a plea.
+Upon receiving a traffic citation, the individual is typically required to respond within ten (10) business days per ORS 810.436.
+Apart from containing details of the alleged offense, the citation also informs the recipient of where to enter a response.
+If they choose to fight the ticket, the clerk’s office at the courthouse indicated on the ticket is where they are expected to enter a plea.
 An arraignment follows a plea, after which the court shall schedule a hearing date.
-For violations, the hearing will hold before a judge; for traffic crimes, the hearing will occur before a jury of peers who will decide whether to convict or acquit the defendant.
+For violations, the hearing is usually held before a judge; for traffic crimes, the hearing typically occurs before a jury of peers who will decide whether to convict or acquit the defendant.

-After deciding to fight a ticket, the individual should waste no time deciding how he or she seeks to accomplish this based on his or her goals.
+After deciding to fight a ticket, the individual should waste no time deciding how they seek to accomplish this based on their goals.
 At this stage, the two available options are self-representation and hiring an attorney.

-Defendants who choose to self-represent or go pro se must inform the clerk of this decision and request official resources created for self-represented defendants.
+Defendants who choose to self-represent or go pro se should inform the clerk of this decision and request official resources created for self-represented defendants.
 In self-representation, the individual assumes the role of attorney and defendant.
-He or she presents and cross-examines witnesses from both sides, submit relevant evidence, motions, and makes negotiations.
+They present and cross-examine witnesses from both sides, submit relevant evidence, and motions, and negotiate.
 It is very understandable if this seems too much for an individual without professional training and experience.
 More importantly, the self-represented defendant may not have enough time to prepare for the hearing.
-In this case, he or she must consider consulting or hiring an attorney.
+In this case, they may also consider consulting or hiring an attorney.

 How to Fight a Traffic Ticket Without Going to Trial

-If an offender opts to fight a ticket without going to trial, he or she may waive the right to trial by completing a declaration form obtained from the clerk of the circuit court.
-The procedure for this option varies from county to county (see the information and instructions for trial by declaration in Multnomah county circuit court).
+If an offender opts to fight a ticket without going to trial, they may waive the right to trial by completing a declaration form obtained from the clerk of the circuit court.
+The procedure for this option varies from county to county (see the information and instructions for trial by declaration in Multnomah County Circuit Court).
 If the defendant submits the declaration form 24 hours before the hearing, the court will consider the completed declaration form the same as a court appearance.

 Otherwise, the judge may interpret absence for hearing as contempt and rule against the defendant.
-The judge may also issue a bench warrant for his or her arrest.
+The judge may also issue a bench warrant for their arrest.
 Meanwhile, another alternative is to arrive at a mutually agreeable plea deal with the prosecutor before the hearing.
-Here, the defendant accepts that he or she committed a traffic violation or crime.
-However, the prosecutor will downgrade the actual crime for a lesser offense with lighter sanctions.
+Here, the defendant accepts that they committed a traffic violation or crime.
+However, the prosecutor may downgrade the actual crime to a lesser offense with lighter sanctions.

 How Do You Get a Traffic Ticket Reduced in Oregon?

-If the defendant acknowledges that a traffic violation occurred under extenuating circumstances, he or she may request a mitigation hearing.
-The defendant or the attorney explains the circumstances surrounding the violation and pleads that the court reduces the traffic ticket.
+If the defendant acknowledges that a traffic violation occurred under extenuating circumstances, they may request a mitigation hearing.
+The defendant or the attorney explains the circumstances surrounding the violation and pleads that the court reduce the traffic ticket.
 However, as Oregon does not use a point schedule to measure violations, the court may reduce a moving violation to a non-moving violation.

 Besides this, the individual may request that the court set up a payment plan to help the individual pay the ticket and other fees over a set period.
 The option is particularly suitable for defendants facing financial hardship.
 The court may also defer payment of the ticket until a later date.